Company logo | Codica

 Basically, the success of your SaaS business hinges on the right balance between two key metrics.
 These are customer lifetime value (CLV) and customer acquisition cost (CAC).
 The first metric should be significantly higher than the second one.
 Otherwise, you will not see any growth.

-With the optimal pricing model for SaaS, you can nail two birds with one stone.
-You can reduce customer acquisition cost through better positioning.
-In addition, you can increase customer lifetime value through improved retention.
+With the optimal pricing model for SaaS, you can kill two birds with one stone.
+Better positioning can reduce customer acquisition cost, and improved retention can increase customer lifetime value.

 Why building a SaaS product can be a good idea

 Sounds impressive, right?
-So 2024 is a good time to invest in the SaaS development service.
+2025 is indeed an excellent time to invest in SaaS development services.

 Top 10 SaaS pricing models

 With this model, you charge customers based on the number of people using your product.
-Per-user SaaS pricing is popular among project management software, CRMs, and other team-based tools.
+Per-user SaaS pricing is popular among project management software, custom relationship management products (CRM), and other team-oriented tools.

 Pros